Trump pulling out all the stops to welcome Saudi crown prince for first White House visit since Khashoggi killing

 Saudi Arabia has also said a condition to normalizing ties with Israel is a “credible” and “irreversible” pathway to Palestinian statehood, which the Gaza plan Trump helped broker stops short of providing.

+And for Saudi Arabia, another issue is high on the agenda — the stability of Sudan, which it views as critical for its own security, believing that only Trump can stop external support for the civil war there.

-American officials were nonetheless hopeful about making progress on the issue during Tuesday’s meeting.
+But American officials are nonetheless hopeful about making progress on the normalization issue during Tuesday’s meeting.

 One of the architects of the Abraham Accords, Trump’s son-in-law Jared Kushner, visited Riyadh last week for talks with the crown prince ahead of Tuesday’s meeting, a White House official and a person familiar with the matter said.
 Kushner has long had a close, personal relationship with the Saudi prince, and has been deployed several times in recent months to use his ties to Mideast leaders to help lay the groundwork for Trump’s agenda and build upon the Abraham Accords.

-Note: This story has been updated on Monday with additional reporting.